Frequently Asked Questions

 How do I get my bike to San Francisco?

 We work with professional bike shipping vendors which offers Pack and Ship service.
-Fully Assembled Bike Shipping may be available in some areas.
+Consult the Bike Shipping Guide for details HERE.

 Is there a minimum age requirement to participate?